addr2data/aws-certification-prep/exercises/ex-011_GettingStartedAutoScaling.rst

 Create Auto Scaling Group
 -------------------------
-First, we need to be able to pass the Subnets that will be leveraged by the Auto Scale group as a string, so we will create a new environment variable that meets are needs.
+First, we need to be able to pass the Subnets that will be leveraged by the Auto Scale group as a string, so we will create a new environment variable that meets our needs.

 .. code-block::